 J: You mentioned the left in passing.
 What is left of the Israeli left?
 With their tremendous decline in influence in recent years, do you see left-oriented groups gaining ground in the near future?

-The old generation of European immigrants used to support the Labour Party but the political landscape has changed, and young Israelis don’t vote Labour because anyone under the age of 50 was born after the occupation, so for them the occupation is the natural order of things and a party that wants to end the occupation doesn’t really mean anything to them.
-Another factor is the rising proportion of Oriental Jews in relation to Ashkenazi Jews in Israel.
-For various reasons Oriental Jews tend to be more hawkish than Ashkenazi Jews.
+The old generation of European immigrants used to support the Labour Party but the political landscape has changed, and young Israelis don’t vote Labour because anyone under the age of 50 was born after the occupation, so for them, the occupation is the natural order of things and a party that wants to end the occupation doesn’t really mean anything to them.
+Another factor is the rising proportion of Eastern Jews in relation to Ashkenazi Jews in Israel.
+For various reasons, Eastern Jews tend to be more hawkish than Ashkenazi Jews.
 There is another factor which is education: there is a direct correlation between the level of education and dovish views.
 A lot of the supporters of the Likud and extreme right-wing parties are not well-educated and have a black and white vision of the world.
-One last long-term factor is the increase in the number of Orthodox Jews In Israel.
-Orthodox Jews don’t read New History they have their own history, the Bible, and they are simply not interested in the results of archival research so they also vote for the parties of the right.
-In this context support for the Labour Party has been dwindling and I don’t see any prospect for it to come back to power.
+One last long-term factor is the increase in the number of Orthodox Jews in Israel.
+Orthodox Jews don’t read New History—they have their own history, the Bible, and they are simply not interested in the results of archival research, so they also vote for the parties of the right.
+In this context, support for the Labour Party has been dwindling and I don’t see any prospect for it to come back to power.

-J: Regarding your personal relationship to Israel, you say that you served in the Israeli military “proudly and loyally”, but you have also been in England for many years and are a UK citizen.
-How would you describe your relationship to Israel?
+J: Regarding your personal relationship with Israel, you say that you served in the Israeli military “proudly and loyally,” but you have also been in England for many years and are a UK citizen.
+How would you describe your relationship with Israel?
 Are you still an Israeli citizen?

 J: Do you visit Israel often?

 AS: No, because of my political reservations about the country.
 I just don’t like the politics, the right-wing politics, the chauvinism, and the escalating racism of the Israeli public.
-I don’t go very often but I do go, my mother is 92 years old, she lives in Israel and I go and visit her.
-There is another factor in response to your question about my attitude to Israel and that is the fact that I am an Oriental Jew.
+I don’t go very often but I do go—my mother is 92 years old, she lives in Israel and I go and visit her.
+There is another factor in response to your question about my attitude to Israel and that is the fact that I am a Middle Eastern Jew.
 I was born in Baghdad in 1945 and in 1950 my family moved to Israel.
-I am now writing a memoir about my early life, it is not an autobiography but a history of my family.
+I am now writing a memoir about my early life.
+It is not an autobiography but a history of my family.

 We were Arab Jews.
 I know the term isn’t popular in Israel but that is what we were.
 We spoke Arabic at home, my parents’ music was Arabic music.
 We had a very happy life in Iraq with no problems and this is against a background of a long history of harmony between Muslims and Jews.
 Anti-Semitism is not an Arab phenomenon, anti-Semitism is a European phenomenon.
 Zionism isn’t an eastern phenomenon it is a European phenomenon, it is a solution to the problem of the Jews in Europe.
 My family had no problem living in Iraq and they had no sympathy with Zionism.
 But because of the political context and because of the political clash between Arab nationalism and Zionism, lives for Jews in Iraq became almost impossible and there was a major exodus of 100,000 Jews from Iraq to Israel in 1950 and we were part of it.

-I say all this because the principle victims of the Zionist movement are the Palestinians.
+I say all this because the principal victims of the Zionist movement are the Palestinians.
 But as I look into my family’s history, I am increasingly conscious that there are other victims of Zionism—the Jews of the Arab lands.
-There was a Jewish community in Iraq which had been there for two and a half millennia, and had no wish to leave.
-It is only because of the rise of nationalism in the twentieth Century that peaceful coexistence was no longer possible.
+There was a Jewish community in Iraq that had been there for two and a half millennia, and had no wish to leave.
+It is only because of the rise of nationalism in the twentieth century that peaceful coexistence was no longer possible.
 So my attitude towards Israel is also influenced by my background.

 AS: America bears a large share of the responsibility for the diplomatic stalemate in the last fifty years between Israel and the Palestinians, because in the aftermath of the 1967 War, the United States arrogated to itself a monopoly over the diplomacy surrounding the Arab-Israeli conflict.
 It should have been the United Nations that dealt with this conflict because it is an international conflict.
 But the US assumed or usurped a monopoly that wasn’t hers and excluded all other players both during the cold war and after it.
 It still excludes Russia and the UN and the EU.
 But it has failed to bring about peace.